Show All Answers

-In the guide you will find the names and phone numbers for the Town's recreation facilities, registration dates and times for Town programs, and information on annual Town events including the Beach Blast and Summer Theater Workshop.
+In the guide you will find the names and phone numbers for the Town's recreation facilities, registration dates and times for Town programs, and information on annual Town events including the Beach Blast.
 Remember that the Recreation Guide contains information about all the programs for the entire year so keep it handy.

 The guide contains the dates and times for the Department of Parks & Recreation's Fall, Winter, and Spring events and programs.
-These include the Halloween Haunted House, the Tree Lighting at Town Hall, the Spring Egg Extravaganza and a wide variety of other activities.
+These include the Fall Festival, Tree Lighting at Town Hall, the Spring Egg Extravaganza and a wide variety of other activities.